-The Secondary School program is one-to-one regarding laptops and every student must bring and use their own electronic devices from home (i.e., laptops, netbooks, tablets, etc.) to use in classroom activities and assignments, but it is the instructor's discretion whether a student can use the device during class.
+Students may bring and use their own electronic devices from home (i.e., laptops, netbooks, tablets etc.) to use in classroom activities and assignments, but it is the instructor's discretion whether a student can use the device during class.
 There are a few basic rules necessary for their use in the classrooms:

-1. All personal electronic device usage falls under the Acceptable Use Policy designated for all users while using any ANS network and/or using the designated ANS email account both on and off campus.
+1. All personal electronic device usage falls under the Acceptable Use Policy designated for all users while on school property.